Editor’s Note: Updated in 2025. Originally posted in 2018.

 Yes.
 Content marketing helps you build your online presence, so you’re easier to find.
 It sets you apart from your competitors, positions you as an expert in your field and wins you new customers.

 But what’s the ROI?
-Let’s dive into some of the reasons why online content is worth the investment of both time and money.
+Let’s dive into some of the reasons why online content is worth investing time and money.

 1. Content Drives People to Your Site